-Thank you for considering visiting Christ Presbyterian Church.
-Visiting a new church can be an overwhelming, even stressful experience, so we've answered the following frequently asked questions to help make your visit as sensible and enjoyable as we can.
+Thank you for considering visiting Christ Presbyterian Church (CPC).
+Visiting a new church can be overwhelming and even stressful, so we've prepared answers to frequently asked questions to help make your visit smooth and enjoyable.

 Where and when do you meet?